rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/triggering-aws-ecs-deployments-via-github-codepipeline-and-ecr.md

 However, using a number of AWS services, deployments can be made much easier, with most of the process automated.

 On the Accord ODR project, we use ECS to host our application using Docker containers.
-Here, I'll show how GitHub, CodePipeline and ECR (Elastic Container Registry) can be used to create an easy-to-use process that mostly just happens in the background and is very light touch.
+Here, I’ll show how GitHub, CodePipeline and ECR (Elastic Container Registry) can be used to create an easy-to-use process that mostly just happens in the background and is very light touch.

 ## Creating a repository for Docker images